 6. Ice-cream and milkshake parties offer a really appetising option – see what amazing concoctions your guests come up with!
 Primary Times suggests that many family-friendly cafes provide this sort of party and they can be quite budget-friendly as food is part of the package.

 7. Slumber parties are also still very popular – although now you’re expected to provide more than a DVD and pizza!
 Go for party games, dens or tepees, karaoke, mini-makeovers etc.

 8. Pokémon Go parties work well for slightly older children.
 Netmums suggest sending the kids on a hunt for pokeballs which you can hide around the house.

 9. Unicorns, Rainbow and My Little Pony are big news at the moment, and the shops are full of budget items on these themes.
 Do a little research for making rainbow juice or unicorn magic potion and you’ll pass with flying colours!

 10. And finally, Merlin Events London just loves a themed party – and as we’ve got the most unique attractions in the capital and a lot of experience in party planning, we’re thrilled to be launching our children’s birthday party packages.
 You can opt for a red carpet party experience hanging out with celebrities at Madame Tussauds, an ocean adventure at SEA LIFE, join Shrek for DreamWorks Tours: Shrek’s Adventure!
-London or go for the coolest, scariest most fun party at The London Dungeon (if you dare!).
+London or choose the coolest, scariest of kids party venues at The London Dungeon (if you dare!).